 4. Graphic organizers like the Venn diagram and comic strips can be very helpful.
 They can also look very boring on a page in front of a child.
 Why not allow your child to create the graphic organizer on the white board?
-My daughter will fight me all day long on writing out a lot of text on paper, but if I put a marker in her hand it’s a complete transformation!
+My daughter will fight me all day long on writing out a lot of text on paper, but if I put a marker in her hand I see complete transformation!

 5. Do you have a child who loves to play pretend?
 Why not teach your child the idea of a monologue, and allow them to demonstrate a character study in this method?
 The child that stands in front of the fire place dressed in a robe and delivering a monologue about saving the city from invaders will never forget the name of the historic individual they are portraying.

 6. Drawing ideas and concepts is freeing for the artistic child.
-When it comes to reading comprehension, many of the questions can be changed to allow the child to illustrate the passage.
+When it comes to reading comprehension, many questions can be changed to allow the child to illustrate the passage.
 The best part of drawing is that, when you allow your child to frequently create art based on their reading, they are also creating a portfolio that reinforces their talents and their self-confidence.

 7. Bullet Journaling is an easy way to allow your child to digest, investigate, and report what they are learning, without making it feel like a dry page.
 Bullet journaling can be used for almost any subject.
 Some ideas include: Making a list of characters in a story, listing 4 hypothesis in a science lesson, describing a character’s day in a literature selection, listing plot points in a story, and many more ideas.
 (By the way, want your own copy of this Literature Bullet Journal Book Overview?
 Click here to download it now!)